javonz3/squidproxy/ReadMe.txt

 8. Done

 Notes:
-	1 Log.log file will be created name log.log.
+	1 Log.log file will be created name Log.log.
 	2. When adding new User and or password, it should not contain space " " or not empty.
 	3. Never move or alter the script.py file or transfer to another folder.